Chelsea Wolfe

 Chelsea Joy Wolfe (born November 14, 1983) is an American singer-songwriter and musician.
 Her work blends elements of gothic rock, doom metal, and folk.

 Growing up in Northern California with a country musician father, Wolfe began writing and recording songs during her childhood.
 She began to earn recognition for her albums The Grime and the Glow (2010) and Apokalypsis (2011), which blended gothic and folk elements.
 In her next few albums Pain Is Beauty (2013), Abyss (2015) and Hiss Spun (2017) Wolfe incorporated elements of neofolk, electronic music and heavy metal.
-Her evolution continued with Birth of Violence (2019) and She Reaches Out to She Reaches Out to She (2024).
+Her evolution continued with Birth of Violence (2019), She Reaches Out to She Reaches Out to She (2024) and The Dark (2026).

 In addition to her solo career, she has collaborated with the band Converge on the album Bloodmoon: I (2021) and composer Tyler Bates on the soundtrack to the 2022 film X. She has also featured on songs by artists including Russian Circles, Deafheaven, Myrkur and Xiu Xiu.